-Lately, every where I turn I hear about someone singing the praises of drinking freshly pressed celery juice.
+Every where I turn I hear about someone singing the praises of drinking freshly pressed celery juice.
 Even celebrities are have joined in on the rave reviews.

 I’ve been drinking celery juice for years, mixed in with cucumbers, fennel, lemons and spinach.
 I’ve never experimented with drinking just celery juice alone on an empty stomach.